 6 Rachamankha 9, Phra Singh, Chiang Mai 50200, Thailand

 + 66 53 904 099 /+66 99 329 6415

 - Interior Design, Ong-ard Architects, Rooj Changtrakul

 - Website, Dyad Communications design office

 IN THIS GRAND PRIVATE HOUSE, constructed on a large previously disused parcel of land in a busy section of Bangkok, the idea of a retreat was much more difficult to achieve and required a strategic decision to lift the entire house so that all parking and utility rooms are below.
-By using courtyards and pavilions to define outdoor spaces, Ong-ard has devised a house that is in contrast to the busy streets of the neighborhood.
+By using courtyards and pavilions to define outdoor spaces, like vernacular Chinese quadrangle dwellings in Beijing, Ong-ard has devised a house that is in contrast to the busy streets of the neighborhood.
 Beginning with the paved entry court for visitors’ cars and moving within, a sense of quiet and privacy prevails that is created as much by the inward-looking spaces as by the harmonious proportions of the architecture.
 Here, there is a feeling of entering another world.
 The composition is augmented by the use of many historical building elements or fragments purchased in China and by almost as many specific references to other places (like the early seventeenth-century Wang compound in Shanxi Province).
 These inventions prompt the casual visitor to wonder if the place is old or new.